lich-uct/molpher-lib/doc/source/usage/index.rst

 =================

 This section explains most of the functionality available in the library.
-It contains notes on how to install it and an extensive :doc:`tutorial`.
+It contains notes on how to :doc:`installation` it and an extensive :doc:`tutorial`.

 ..  note:: In this documentation, we currently only describe the Python portion of the library.
         The C++ portion is in preparation.